 SSDP Mentors is the Students for Sensible Drug Policy Alumni Association Mentoring Program.

-By connecting current SSDP students with those who have graduated, we hope that students can be better prepared for life after graduation, and alumni can stay better connected to student drug policy activism, while providing mentorship and guidance to their younger peers.
+By connecting current SSDP chapter members with those who have graduated, we hope that students can be better prepared for life after graduation, and alumni can stay better connected to student drug policy activism, while providing mentorship and guidance to their younger peers.

-Currently in pilot phase during the 2016-17 academic year, SSDP Mentors is a way for students and alumni to develop meaningful relationships that further the cause of sensible drug policy reform while aiding in students’ professional development.
-The goal of the program is to keep alumni connected to the current work that SSDP students are doing while simultaneously giving students an additional resource to utilize as they fight to end the drug war in their communities.
+Launched in 2016, SSDP Mentors is a way for students and alumni to develop meaningful relationships that further the cause of sensible drug policy reform while aiding in students’ professional development.
+The goal of the program is to keep alumni connected to the current work that SSDP chapter members are doing while simultaneously giving young people an additional resource to utilize as they fight to end the drug war in their communities.

 Frequently Asked Questions